dabamos/dmpack/README.md

 The DMPACK programs require the shared library `libgfortran.so` if they have been compiled with GNU Fortran.

-You can change the installation prefix with argument `PREFIX` (by default, `/usr/local`).
 The following paths are assumed as defaults on FreeBSD:

 | Path                       | Description                        |
 |----------------------------|------------------------------------|